 An ESOP company's tax and cash-flow issues, therefore, require special consideration when financing deferred compensation plan liabilities.
-ESOP companies especially need to consider their short and long-term tax positions as well as the effect of their ESOP repurchase liabilities on cash flow.
+ESOP companies especially need to consider their short- and long-term tax position and the effect of their ESOP repurchase liabilities on cash flow.
 Possible financing approaches for deferred compensation obligations include:

 - Unfinanced.
 The company keeps participant deferrals to use as corporate cash and pays future benefits out of cash flow.
 For a company with a highly leveraged ESOP, this may prove attractive because it provides immediate cash.
-Nonetheless, as with any unfinanced deferred compensation plan, the company may want to take great care to ensure that liquidity is available to pay out future distributions. - Financed with taxable assets.
+Nonetheless, as with any unfinanced deferred compensation plan, the company must take great care to ensure liquidity is available to pay out future distributions. - Financed with taxable assets.
 If a leveraged ESOP puts the company in a low or zero income-tax position, the company avoids the typical cash-flow drain from taxes due on realized gains.
 If the company remains in a taxable position after the ESOP contribution, however, then taxes due on realized gains would reduce cash flow.
 In the long term, this financing technique will provide funds for nonqualified distributions, but it will not provide any additional cash flow the company may need to meet its ESOP repurchase obligation.

 • Financed with corporate-owned life insurance (COLI).
-Regardless of tax status, obtaining COLI for key persons provides a long term opportunity to finance both the ESOP repurchase obligation and deferred compensation plan liabilities.
+Regardless of tax status, obtaining COLI for key persons provides an opportunity, in the long term, to finance both the ESOP repurchase obligation and deferred compensation plan liabilities.
 Outside lenders to the ESOP often insist on key-person insurance.
-Also, after the debt is repaid on leveraged ESOPs, the company may return to taxable profitability.
+Also, in the case of leveraged ESOPs, after the debt is repaid, the company may return to taxable profitability.
 If COLI is used as a financing method, the corporate asset will continue to grow on a tax-deferred basis.

-A company with significant ESOP ownership and a deferred compensation plan should carefully consider the consequences of each financing technique, especially regarding cash flow and tax positions as the ESOP matures.
+A company with significant ESOP ownership and a deferred compensation plan should carefully consider the consequences of each financing technique, especially weighing cash flow and tax positions as the ESOP matures.